Tuesday, March 21, 2023 Special Election – Election Results

 What Is the Program?

-Clayton County has implemented a Small Local Business and Procurement Non-discrimination Program to promote full and open competition in all government procurement and purchasing.
-Goals for participation of Small Local Business Enterprises (SLBEs) are set for specific NIGP codes on a contract by contract basis for each specific prime contract with subcontracting possibilities.
+Clayton County has implemented a Small Local Business Program to promote full and open competition in all government procurement and purchasing.
+Goals for participation of Small Local Business Enterprises (SLBEs) are set for specific NIGP codes on a contract-by-contract basis for each specific prime contract with subcontracting possibilities.

 Purpose of the Program